HubertBalcerzak/konvert/README.md

 }
 ```

-Ommiting any non-nullable properties from target class will result in a compilation error.
+Omitting any non-nullable properties from target class will result in a compilation error.

 ```kotlin
 val f: F = e.konvert(F::class) { build() } //compilation error